privacy-scaling-explorations/zk-kit/packages/imt/README.md

 ### Lean IMT

 The LeanIMT is an optimized binary version of the IMT into binary-focused model, eliminating the need for zero values and allowing dynamic depth adjustment.
 Unlike the IMT, which uses a zero hash for incomplete nodes, the LeanIMT directly adopts the left child's value when a node lacks a right counterpart.
 The tree's depth dynamically adjusts to the count of leaves, enhancing efficiency by reducing the number of required hash calculations.
+To understand more about the LeanIMT, take a look at this [visual explanation](https://hackmd.io/@vplasencia/S1whLBN16).
 For detailed insights into the implementation specifics, please refer to the [technical documentation](https://zkkit.pse.dev/classes/_zk_kit_imt.LeanIMT.html).

 ```typescript
 import { LeanIMT } from "@zk-kit/imt"